 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched, ridged design comprising timber trusses clad with slate over timber sarking boards.
-Access to the roof void area was undertaken from ceiling hatches within a first floor bedroom and the landing.
+The roof is of a pitched design with ridged and hipped areas comprising timber trusses clad externally with slate over timber sarking boards.
+Access to the roof void was afforded by the hatches located in the kitchen/dining area and the hallway.
+There is a flat felt roof covering over an extension.
+There is a profile metal sheet covering over a section of roof.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are of cast iron manufacture.
+Gutters and downpipes are of a cast iron and uPVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main outer walls are of solid stone construction externally pointed (wall width 620/630mm).
+The main walls are of a solid stone construction roughcast rendered externally.
+The walls to the extension are of a rendered cavity brickwork construction.